ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ### Uninstalling {{site.data.keyword.cp4mcm_full_notm}} from the IBM Cloud console

-1. Access https://cloud.ibm.com/schematics/workspaces to take you to the schematic workspaces for your {{site.data.keyword.cp4mcm_full_notm}} installation on the IBM Cloud console.
+1. Access https://cloud.ibm.com/schematics/workspaces to go to the schematic workspaces for your {{site.data.keyword.cp4mcm_full_notm}} installation on the IBM Cloud console.

 2. Click the **Actions**, then click **delete** to trigger a delete.